Skip to content

 OnEvent

-This event is triggered when Dialog Task or FAQ ends in the assistant and sends request ID and context to the SDK.
+This event is triggered when Dialog Task or FAQ ends in the bots and sends request ID and context to the SDK.

 Syntax: on_event : function (requestId, data, callback)